-Floral mixs and Freddie’s best picks!
+Floral mixes and Freddie’s best picks!

 What could be better than flowers and cocktails?
 (Other than cut flowers brightening your home)?
 I simply cannot think of two better things.
 Strictly for research purposes only of course, I have been ‘researching’ some of the delicious cocktail trends in London.
-I can confirm, through my vigorous testing process that cocktails have a very strong floral theme this summer.
-Visually identifiably by the cut flowers that decorate them.
+I can confirm, through my vigorous testing process, that cocktails have a very strong floral theme this summer.
+Visually identifiable by the cut flowers that decorate them.

 So Old Fashion’ed

 Move over G’n’T. Sayonara voddy lime and soda, you’re old news now.
 Step up, flowers.
 Mixologists all over London have got the flower power and are inventing these wonderful creations that taste fantastic and are also very aesthetically pleasing.

 And what better timing.
 Cut flowers are in people!